 6. Use Homemade Deer Repellants

 You might also want to use pepper sprays, a mixture of garlic and egg, and rags soaked with ammonia in your garden.
-As with you, the deer will find these items smelly and they will no longer be attracted to your petunias.
+As with you, deer find these items smelly and will avoid them at all costs.

-Just like commercial items, the hack here is to keep mixing things up and using multiple items until you finally figure out the most effective method.
-While this might appear intimidating at the outset, at the end of the day, it will be truly rewarding given the fact that your garden is now completely safe from deer attacks.
+Ultimately, the hack here is to keep mixing things up and using multiple items until you finally figure out the most effective method.

 7. Try String Fishing Lines